envytools/envytools/docs/hw/falcon/arith.rst

 Setting predicates: setp
 ========================

 Sets bit #SRC2 in $flags to bit 0 of SRC1.
+The bit index is masked off to 5 bits.

 Instructions:
     ===== ============= =========